 Eurotunnel's fast, smooth and frequent service operates 24 hours a day, 365 days a year.
 With up to three departures an hour at peak times from Folkestone and a crossing time of just 35 minutes platform to platform (45 minutes at night), it's the quickest way to cross the Channel.

 Folkestone is easily accessed from the M20 at Junction 11a and on arrival in France, drive straight onto the A16 Autoroute with connections to all parts of Europe.
-Boarding is straightforward - just follow directions and drive on then you can relax in your vehicle or stretch your legs.
+Boarding is straightforward and you can relax in your vehicle or stretch your legs during the journey.

 Eurostar trains from London St. Pancras

 If you wish to travel by train and would like more information, Vintage Travel recommends the following websites or you can always give our friendly sales team a call for advice: